 About Nutrition Education In Walworth County

-WNEP is a UW-Extension Nutrition Education Program that helps families and individuals choose healthful diets, purchase and prepare healthful food and handle it safely, and become more food secure by spending their food dollars wisely.
+The Wisconsin Nutrition Education Program (WNEP) helps families and individuals choose healthful diets, purchase and prepare healthful food and handle it safely, and become more food secure by spending their food dollars wisely.

 Who do Walworth County Nutrition Educators teach?

-We teach individuals and families of all ages, ranging from pregnant moms to preschoolers to teens to senior citizens.
+We teach individuals and families of all ages, ranging from parents of infants to preschoolers to senior citizens.
 Below is a snapshot of our programming:

 Walworth County WNEP staff offer nutrition education in several local school districts.
 We help children and teens understand healthy eating, and we also focus on food safety, especially handwashing.
 Much of our school-based nutrition education occurs in grades 4K-5 classrooms, but we do some teaching in high schools.